getsentry/sentry.engineering/data/blog/how-open-pr-comments-work.md

 - Issue row template for the comment
 - Extracting functions from patch
 - [multiIf](https://clickhouse.com/docs/en/sql-reference/functions/conditional-functions#multiif)
-  - This can contain custom logic to fetch the function name from the stackframe that matches the filename + a name within the list of function names.
+  - This can contain custom logic to fetch the function name from the stackframe that matches the file name + a name within the list of function names.
   - We do this because we can match up to X frames deep in the stacktrace, we might have a set of function names we’re matching on, and we want the actual function name that we matched on in the stack trace.
 The stack trace is stored as an array.

 ### Example language parser